Forces Goal 2030: Organizational restructuring

-Weapons Production
+Weapons procurement

 Under the modernization goal, several programs have been implemented to enhance the readiness of the force.
 Under such programs, approaches have been taken to modernize the regular infantry outfits.
 The new infantry outfits are equipped with night vision goggles (NVG), ballistic helmets, eye protective gear, bulletproof vests, person to person communicators, palmtop GPS device and BD-08 assault rifles with Collimator sight.